 Chickenpox can cause a few complications to the baby as well as the mother.
 While the mother could develop pneumonia, the baby could be in danger of having its skin, limbs, brain, and other parts harmed.

 Risks for Mothers

 Getting the virus as an adult is riskier than getting it as a child.
 Also, the risks of varicella during pregnancy is higher if you suffer from lung conditions like emphysema or bronchitis.

-- Encephalitis that leads to the inflammation of brain could also be one of the effects of varicella on pregnancy
+- Meningitis that leads to the inflammation of brain could be one of the effects of varicella on pregnancy.

 Risks for Unborn Baby